Safety is the standard – a detailed look at BS 8524 and why it can no longer be used for fire curtains.

 • An “operable fabric curtain” is defined as a “doorset with leaf constructed from woven material… which functions as a rolling shutter“.

-For these reasons, we believe that citing ‘BS EN 13241 doesn’t refer specifically to fire curtains’ as a reason not to CE mark to BS EN 16034 is an example of dangerously misleading marketing for commercial gain.
+For these reasons, citing ‘BS EN 13241:2003 + A2:2016 doesn’t refer specifically to fire curtains’ as a reason not to CE mark to BS EN 16034 is an example of dangerously misleading marketing for commercial gain.
 This behaviour has long been a source of ire and risk to the fire industry and Adexon feels a responsibility to provide the consumer with an in-depth analysis of such articles where it can, with accurate references to standards together with all relevant context so they are understood clearly for the sake of fire safety and legal compliance.

 Those with a vested interest in BS 8524 may point to articles such as the Association for Specialist Fire Protection’s (ASFP’s), Technical Guidance Document (TGD) 21: UKCA / CE Marking of Operable Fabric Curtains12, which recommends that manufacturers wishing to CE mark operable fabric curtains seek further independent legal advice.
 What we need to understand is the context of this document (and others similar) that some Trade Bodies are there to support their members.
 It will come as no surprise that ASFP’s largest fire curtains members are keen supporters of BS 8524.
 ASFP are very transparent about this support for their members, and it can be seen in various documents on fire curtains by the ASFP whose members still manufacture primarily to BS 8524.

-Another area where this support for members can be seen is in ASFP’s defence of BS 476 which suits their members’ products, even now calling for an extension to the transition period after the Building Safety Act proposed a 12-month period.
-This is despite the fact that we have known in this country that the European Standards are superior and more thorough (safer) for over 20 years!
+Another area where this support for members can be seen is in ASFP’s defence of BS 476 which suits their members’ products, even now calling for a longer transition period after the Building Safety Act proposed 12-months to transition.
+This is even though we have known in this country that these European Standards are superior and more thorough (safer) for over 20 years.

-Prior to the Adexon white paper on fire curtain regulations, there had been over 30 articles, adverts and editorials published on fire curtains since BS EN 16034 became legally required on 1st November 2019.
-30 of the articles refer to BS 8524 and not one of them referred to BS EN 16034.
+Prior to the Adexon white paper on fire curtain regulations, there had been over thirty articles, adverts and editorials published on fire curtains since BS EN 16034 became legally required on 1st November 2019.
+Thirty of the articles refer to BS 8524 and not one of them referred to BS EN 16034.
 Since Adexon first published the white paper, those authors have started to acknowledge the existence of the legal requirement to CE mark to BS EN 16034 for the first time whilst attempting to ‘piggy-back’ the third-party certification of BS EN 16034 by saying BS 8524 and BS EN 16034 are ‘complimenting’ standards i.e. have them both.
 This is not the case, for example, BS 8524 allows BS 476 as an option for fire testing whilst BS EN 16034 insists on only using the superior European Standard BS EN 1634-1 fire testing.
+Indeed, BS 8524 is what is termed a ‘conflicting national standard’ and under the CPR should be formally withdrawn21.

-BS 8524 was the first product standard in the world to apply solely to active fire curtain barrier assemblies.
-Whilst this was a step in the right direction 10 years ago, BS 8524 no longer has valid third-party certification.
-No fire industry professional would advocate using a life-safety product without valid third-party certification, unless they had a vested interest in saying so.
-Additionally, since 1st November 2019, it has been a legal requirement of the Construction Products Regulations (CPR) to CE mark all vertical fire curtains to BS EN 16034.
+BS 8524 no longer has valid third-party certification.
+No fire industry professional would advocate using a life-safety product without valid third-party certification unless they had a vested interest in saying so or there is no alternative.
+We can ignore vested interests and there is an alternative.
+Additionally, since 1st November 2019, it has been a legal requirement of the CPR to CE mark all vertical fire curtains to BS EN 16034.
 BS 8524 didn’t ever achieve harmonised status so cannot offer a route to legal compliance with the CPR.
 These two factors (legal compliance and third-party certification) mean BS 8524:

 • should not be used for any fire curtains (vertical or concertina or horizontal) since 9th June 2023 when the last valid third-party certification for BS 8524 expired.